Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model: Introduction

+In Section~\ref{Section:Methodology}, we present our model for the concentration of the airborne particles indoors, produced by a single presymptomatic or asymptomatic spreader of COVID-19 who is breathing or talking in a room with only mechanical ventilation (no open doors or windows).
+We model the recirculation of the air due to air-conditioning by modelling the concentration at all positions on a closed loop around the room, which provides a quasi-3D setup.
+In this case, we show that a semi-analytic solution exists for the concentration as a function of space and time.
+We then use the concentration results in an exponential probability density function that determine the probability of infection.
+In Section~\ref{Section:Parameters}, we discuss the parameter values in our model and how these may be easily changed once updated knowledge becomes available.

-In Section~\ref{Section:Methodology}, we present our model for the movement and accumulation of the airborne particles indoors, produced by a single presymptomatic or asymptomatic spreader of COVID-19 who is breathing or talking.
-We assume that the advection--diffusion--reaction equation governs the concentration of the virus.
-As many countries are currently debating the best way to operate their spaces so as to minimise infection rates during the ongoing second wave of the pandemic, we consider an average classroom.
-In Section~\ref{Section: Concentration of Airborne Infectious Particles} we determine the viral concentration in the classroom, for four different ventilation scenarios: very poor ventilation, poor ventilation, a pre-pandemic recommended ventilation and a pandemic-updated recommended ventilation.
-Then, in Section~\ref{Section: Time to Infection (TTI) by Airborne Transmission} using available estimates of the infectious dose of COVID-19 \cite{Vuorinen2020} and a formula for the number of infectious particles inhaled \cite{Evans2020}, we estimate Time To Infection (TTI) by airborne transmission for a susceptible person.
-This allows us to determine a safe Safe Occupancy Time (SOT), given a specified tolerance for the airborne transmission risk and a recommended ``vacancy time''.
-We also quantify the reduction in the airborne transmission risk when the infected person wears a mask.
-We uncover power-law relationships in locations and times where the walls of the room do not play a role in the viral concentration.
-Such power laws allow for even simpler model predictions that may be implemented in different locations.
-We summarise our work and draw conclusions on how one could use the model for future planning to tackle the pandemic in Section~\ref{Section:Summary and Conclusions}
+As many countries are still debating the best way to operate educational spaces in order to minimise infection rates during the ongoing third wave of the pandemic, in Section~\ref{Section:Results and Discussion} we implement the model for an average-sized classroom.
+We determine the particle concentration and the infection risk in the classroom for four different ventilation scenarios: very poor ventilation, poor ventilation, a pre-pandemic ASHRAE recommended ventilation and a pandemic-updated ASHRAE recommended ventilation.
+We also run the model for the superspreader outbreak at a restaurant in Guangzhou, China that occurred on January 23, 2020 and infected 7--9 people \cite{Lu2020} and find satisfactory agreement with two CFD models that simulated this outbreak.
+Furthermore, probing our mathematical model we uncover power-law relationships in locations and times when the walls of the room do not play a role in the viral concentration.
+Such power laws allow for simple predictions that may be easily implemented in a range of locations.